The best cocktail shakers

 Boston shakers have the virtue of simplicity – there are only two parts, after all.
 You get a larger capacity, which makes for more effective shaking, even if you're making a double batch of your cocktail.
 They are extremely easy to clean, which allows for faster cocktail making.
 This is all useful when hosting, even if you don't hold aspirations to work at the Savoy's American Bar.

 The downsides are that you need some practice and a degree of assurance to enjoy those benefits.
-It is a rare situation in which hitting glass with your hand is recommended, so it takes a few goes to feel at ease with this restrained use of force.
+It is a rare situation in which hitting glass with your hand is recommended, so it takes a few goes to feel at ease with this.
 Once you're comfortable with sealing a Boston, it's quick and intuitive.
 But, do remember to pay attention and hold both ends firmly, or the room may get an impromptu redecoration.

 The fact that a Boston shaker is bigger and, with the glass, heavier, makes it a slightly more physical proposition.
 Those with smaller hands may find a cobbler or French shaker more amenable.